jhereg00/autoguide/README.md

 ### 0.3.0
 New template, which is much more thorough and exposes many more options.
 New features include:
 * path override
-* arbitrary variable documentation (color palettes, sizing, etc.)
+* some variable documentation (color palettes and fonts, more to come)
 * nested modifiers
+* sass prepend include, to override colors and styles

 **This also includes some breaking changes:**
 * `vars` is no longer an option.
 Instead, comment the areas with your sass variables as you would a component.
 For example: